AI Company Incorporation in Argentina

 advice is recommended for the purchase process.

 • Legal Framework: The Argentine labor market is regulated by the Labor Law.
-Aspects to consider include the position, standard working hours (48 hours), salary(wage), paid vacations, the mandatory semi-annual bonus (aguinaldo), and collective bargaining agreements specific to each sector.
+Aspects to consider include the position, standard working hours (48 hours), salary(wage), social security contributions, paid vacations, the mandatory semi-annual bonus (aguinaldo), and collective bargaining agreements specific to each sector.
 It is mandatory to hire an ART (Workplace Risk Insurer) to cover work-related accidents and occupational diseases.
 A life insurance policy must be taken out for all employees in a dependency relationship.

 • Employee Registration: Before the employee starts working, they must be registered in the AFIP’s “Mi Simplificación” system.
 This formalizes the employment relationship.